shubhamofbce/ServiceNow-Api/README.md

 # ServiceNow API

+In this app we are calling the `GET /sn_sc/servicecatalog/catalogs` api that
+                               Retrieves a list of catalogs to which the user has access based on the passed in parameters.

 Create a .env file in the project directory and add the following variables Here is an example env file:
 `instance=dev64765`<br>